 – A monopoly is a market structure with a single seller offering a unique product.
 Entry into the industry can be blocked legally as when a company is granted a patent.
 It also can be blocked by economic considerations as in the case of a natural monopoly.
 A natural monopoly occurs when large economies of scale enable one company to provide a good or service more efficiently than many companies.
 Electrical utilities, railroads, and natural gas companies are examples of natural monopolies.

 Products are not differentiated because the monopoly has no competition.
 A monopoly’s demand curve is the industry’s demand curve, but a monopoly is still subject to the law of demand and will experience a drop in its quantity demanded when it raises its price.
 A monopoly can set the amount it wants to produce in its pricing, or it can set its price by adjusting its output.
 Monopolies are considered price makers because they have pricing power.
 The existence of close substitutes diminishes a monopoly’s power.

-- Monopolistic competition is a market structure where there are many companies who compete by offering a slightly different product.
+- Monopolistic competition is a market structure where there are many companies that compete by offering a slightly different product.
 Like perfect competition, no single producer dominates the market.
 There are many producers because there are few barriers to entry.
 But unlike perfect competition, producers differentiate themselves from their competition by offering a slightly different product.
 The objective is to build brand loyalty.
-For example, an accounting firm who prides itself on preparing tax returns in a timely manner may build brand loyalty and charge a slightly higher rate than its competitors.
-A local convenience store that may use its active support of the local high school teams to differentiate itself.
-These companies have a downward sloping demand curve because they can charge their loyal customers a higher price.
+For example, an accounting firm that prides itself on preparing tax returns in a timely manner may build brand loyalty and charge a slightly higher rate than its competitors.
+A local convenience store may use its active support of the local high school teams to differentiate itself.
+These companies have a downward-sloping demand curve because they can charge their loyal customers a higher price.
 Pricing power is very limited because typically these goods and services have many close substitutes.

 Local professional services, fast food restaurants, and the lodging industries are examples of industries with a monopolistic competition market structure.